-In 2023 and 2022, the mortality assumption is based on the Parent Company's 2021 Mortality Study, which covers actual death claims experience for policies issued from January 1, 2006 to December 31, 2020.
+In 2024, the mortality assumption is based on the company's 2024 Mortality Study, which covers actual death claims experience for policies issued from January 1, 2009 to December 31, 2023.

 In 2023 and 2022, the morbidity assumptions are based on the 2019 Morbidity study, which covers actual living claims experience of Manulife Philippines based on exposure from January 1, 2012 to December 31, 2018, except for ECI 60 riders which is updated based on the 2022 Morbidity Study (Actual experience based on exposure from 2015-2021).
 The morbidity assumptions are consistent with the IC approved rates used in product pricing.